 In late 2020 and early 2021, up to 110 dogs are reported to have died due to consuming Sportmix dog food, with over 200 more getting sick but surviving.

-This recall was due to the presence of Aflatoxin, which is a poison.
-Aflatoxin is a mold that grows on corn and other grain ingredients that are used in Sportmix recipes.
+This recall was due to the presence of Aflatoxin in its recipes, which is a poison.
+Aflatoxin is a mold that grows on corn and other grain ingredients that are used in Sportmix recipes and have been found in several other brands’ pet food recipes over the last two decades.

-Despite the focus of this recall being on dogs, two of Sportmix’s cat food recipes were also included.
-It is not clear if any cats died or were harmed from this issue, but we suspect so.
+Despite the focus of this recall being on dogs, Sportmix’s cat food recipes were also included (Sportmix Original Cat).
+It is not clear if any cats died or were harmed from this issue, but we suspect so, given the reports online and in the media.

-Luvsome is one of the few brands mentioned here to use whole meat and ingredients, including examples like Chicken and Beef.
+Luvsome is one of the few brands mentioned here to use whole meat and fish ingredients, including popular industry examples like Chicken and Beef.

 Sadly, Luvsome is let down by its plant-based ingredients, which include Corn, Wheat, Brewers Rice, Corn Gluten Meal, and Soybean Meal.